Whit3Snow/HCI-DP4/README.md

 Pw: 222222

-9 JavaScript File(Main feature implementation)
+9 JavaScript Files(Main feature implementation)
 --------------------------
 1. **Map.js**
 Map.js is a file for maps on the group selection page.
 We implemented Map.js to check the tree size and information of our team's trees and other teams near our area.